Browser does not support script.

 Making an appeal

-If you do decide to make an appeal you will need to send an appeal form within 20 working days of the publication of the decision.
+If you do decide to make an appeal you will need to send an appeal form within 10 working days of the publication of the decision or result.
 A panel will review your appeal and the School's response.

 If you wish to appeal an academic decision, please use the forms below.